-Have You Been Pulled Over For DWI in Hillsboro?
+Have You Been Pulled Over Anywhere in the Hillsboro, MO Area?

-Having an effective and aggressive Hillsboro, MO DWI lawyer in your corner can be — and often is — the difference between pleading guilty to DWI and facing all its consequences, and having charges reduced or even dismissed.
-At Combs Law Group, our seasoned St. Louis DWI lawyers fight tirelessly on behalf of all our Hillsboro, MO-area DWI clients.
-Whether this is the first time you have ever been pulled over for any moving violation or if this is not the first time you are facing DWI charges, our firm will give your Hillsboro DWI case the personal attention you expect and craft a legal strategy that is built to get you the optimal outcome.
+Having a tenacious and effective DWI lawyer on your Hillsboro, MO case can be the pivotal factor between accepting a DWI conviction with severe repercussions and reaching a more favorable outcome such as reduced charges or even dismissal.
+At Combs Law Group, our knowledgeable Hillsboro, MO DWI attorneys fight tirelessly on behalf of all our clients throughout the Hillsboro, MO area facing DWI charges.
+Whether this is your first encounter with law enforcement or if you are dealing with DWI charges again, our firm will give your Hillsboro, MO DWI case the personal attention you are looking for and create a legal strategy that is built to get you the best possible outcome.

 What Should I Do After I’m Pulled Over For DWI?

-After you have been pulled over by a police officer who believes that you are driving under the influence of alcohol or drugs, it’s understandable to be nervous.
-Being stopped by the cops for any traffic infraction is something that can trigger a “fight or flight” reaction, and this is only heightened when you are suspected of impaired driving.
-Having taken a substantial number of Hillsboro-area DWI cases, our firm suggests that you take the following course of action if you are ever pulled over for DUI:
+After you have been pulled over by a police officer who suspects that you are driving under the influence of alcohol or drugs near Hillsboro, MO, it’s natural to be nervous.
+Any encounter with law enforcement for a moving violation can trigger a “fight or flight” response, and this is only increased when you’re accused of impaired driving.
+With extensive experience handling numerous DWI cases in Hillsboro, MO, our firm suggests the following course of action if you find yourself pulled over for DWI:

 - Safely pull over.
 Safely pull your vehicle to the side of the road.
 Use your turn signal, and choose a well-lit safe location.
-If you are on a road with a shoulder, stop there, or stop at a nearby parking lot.
-Try not to park on grass.
+If you are on a road with a shoulder, pull over there, or find a nearby parking lot.
+Try to avoid parking on grass.

 - Stay calm and cooperative.
+Remain calm and composed.
 Being hostile to a police officer will only make them more likely to search your car or subject you to increased scrutiny.
-A little politeness goes a long way when stopped for DWI in the Hillsboro, MO area.
+Being polite goes a long way when stopped for DWI in the Hillsboro, MO area.

-- Do not take a hand-heldportable breath test.
-While Missouri does have an implied consent law that automatically revokes your driver’s license for 12 months if you refuse a breathalyzer or blood test, this only applies after you have been arrested for DWI.
-Hand-held breathalyzers are not always reliable and are only used as a method for an officer to get probable cause to arrest you.
+- Do not take a portable breath test.
+While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
+Portable breathalyzers are often deemed unreliable and are primarily used to establish probable cause for an arrest.

-- If you are arrested, talk to a lawyer as soon as possible.
-Your chat with an attorney is completely confidential and privileged under Missouri law.
-Getting advice from a veteran St. Louis DWI lawyer about whether you should take a breath test at the station, any issues that arose during your stop, or other questions you might have can make the difference between losing the ability to drive for months and your case possibly being dismissed.
+- If you are arrested, call a lawyer as soon as you can.
+Your conversation with an attorney is entirely confidential and privileged under Missouri law.
+Seeking guidance from an experienced Hillsboro, MO DWI lawyer about whether you should take a breath test at the station, addressing any issues that arose in your stop, or other questions you might have can make the difference between losing your driving privileges for months and your case potentially being dismissed.

 Fighting Both Sides Of Your Hillsboro, MO DWI Case

-DWI cases in Missouri have two components: a criminal side and a civil side.
-The criminal punishments for DWI in Missouri, as you likely know, are stiff.
-Even a first Hillsboro DWI offense could lead to the following punishments under Missouri law, as it is defined as a class B misdemeanor:
+DWI cases in Missouri involve two distinct components: a criminal side and a civil side.
+The criminal punishments for DWI in Missouri, as you likely know, are serious.
+Even a first DWI offense could lead to the following consequences under Missouri law, as it is defined as a class B misdemeanor:

 - 8 points on your driving record